alfjuniorbh/rspectdd/README.md

-# rspectdd
+# RSpec TDD
-Application of knowledge acquired in RSpec + Ruby on Rails tests
+TDD using RSpec + Ruby on Rails.